White band disease: Effects of climate change

 White band disease prevalence in the Caribbean varies seasonally.
 It is more active in summer and less prominent in winter, suggesting that warmer water temperatures contribute to the waterborne spread of the disease to affected corals.
 The impacts of climate change and increasing carbon emissions only serve to heat the waters surrounding the coral reef ecosystems, which may allow for the spread of diseases such as white band disease and others.
 The severity of marine diseases such as white band disease increase for several reasons.
 Elevated water temperature can cause corals physiological stress.
 This possibly undermines their immune systems and makes them more susceptible to infection from white band disease or other coral diseases.
 Furthermore, elevated temperatures make bacterial and fungal pathogens much more virulent.
 However, the disease is not limited to elevated water temperatures as white band disease can still be prevalent even when water temperatures are cool.

 Anthropogenic climate change is negatively impacting the world's corals and coral reef ecosystems.
 Over the next few decades as climate change continues, oceanic warming and acidification will accelerate and further damage the fragile reef ecosystems.
 Prediction of the impacts of future climate change on coral reefs can be difficult given the uncertainty in certain involved socioeconomic factors (i.e. political response, future technology, changes in human behavior, the Earth's climate system, and the realtime effects on coral reefs).
 Despite these uncertainties, humans could see the extinction of the coral reef ecosystem by the end of the 21st century if actions are not taken to protect them.
 According to forecast models of increasing oceanic temperature, mass mortality events will likely occur as early as the summer of 2030 and continue to occur on an annual basis.

+Environmental Factors

+The expansion of the human population and development in coastal areas leads to an increase in pollution, which is threatening coral reef health.
+Nutrient pollution, such as fertilizer runoff or sewage, can influence coral disease, weakening coral immune responses.
+Fertilizer runoff or sewage contains high levels of nutrients and pathogens, which harm coral reefs and other marine life.
+Studies on several Caribbean coral species, including Siderastrea siderea, Orbicella annularis, and O. franksi, have found that nutrient enrichment increases disease prevalence and disease progression.
+These findings definitely highlight how nutrient pollution may increase the severity of the coral epidemic.

+Studies have shown that extreme weather changes, such as hurricanes, may also contribute to the increase of white band disease.
+Following Hurricane Dean, a study was conducted in the Banco Chinchorro Biosphere Reserve in Mexico to investigate the relationship between coral disease and the hurricane.
+The study found that physical damage from storms can increase the vulnerability of corals to disease.
+These results highlight the interaction between storms and coral disease in reef ecosystems.